wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.16.2 =
+* Fix: An error message was shown when the plugin contexture-page-security was not available.
+This plugin enables to use groups in WP and this groups can be used in WFU to create profiles!
+* Fix: Styles adopted for WP 3.4.1

 = 2.16.1 =
 * Fix: Blank screens in combination with some cache plugins fixed.
 I included the tfu_helper file where I was using only one function from.
 Including only this one function on an extra file solved the problem on 2 test installs.